Contrasting Enel (ENLAY) & The Competition

 |2.32

-As a group, “Electric services” companies have a potential upside of 6.57%.
-Given Enel’s rivals higher probable upside, analysts plainly believe Enel has less favorable growth aspects than its rivals.
+As a group, “Electric services” companies have a potential upside of 6.56%.
+Given Enel’s competitors higher possible upside, analysts clearly believe Enel has less favorable growth aspects than its competitors.

-This table compares Enel and its rivals revenue, earnings per share and valuation.
+This table compares Enel and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue